agude/agude.github.io/_books/the_last_policeman.md

 civilization is falling apart, and it lets us explore how it got to be that way.

-The primary plot is a simple whodunit murder.
-A man is found hanged in a McDonald's and only detective Palace believe it is a murder; suicides, especially by hanging, are common in Concord, New Hampshire now that the world is ending.
-The secondary plot follows Nico, Palace's younger sister, whose husband has gone missing.
+The primary plot is a simple whodunit.
+A man is found hanged in a McDonald's and only detective Palace believe it is a murder; suicides, especially by hanging, are common in Concord now that the world is ending.
+The secondary plot follows Palace's younger sister, Nico, whose husband has gone missing.

 My favorite parts of {{ this_book }} is the flashbacks and snippets of the outsides world we get to see: the day the asteroid was first announced, the